-The objective of the program is to support activities of Polish non-governmental organizations carried out in cooperation with their partners in Ukraine, as well as support activities of non-governmental organizations in Poland that are aimed at taking care of refugees from Ukraine.
-Funding is also available for coordinating Polish NGOs’ activities for Ukraine and Ukrainian refugees (also in cooperation with other institutions and/or environments).
+The objective of the program is to support activities of Polish non-governmental organizations carried out in cooperation with their partners in Ukraine, as well as operations conducted in Poland to the benefit of refugees from Ukraine.
+Funding is also available for coordinating Polish NGOs’ activities for Ukraine and Ukrainian refugees (also in cooperation with other institutions and/or communities).

-Priority is given to those NGOs that have well-established cooperation with their partners in Ukraine, as well as those operating in Polish villages and small towns where Ukrainian people who are escaping the war are arriving and staying.
+Priority is given to those NGOs that have well-established cooperation with their partners in Ukraine, as well as those operating in Polish villages and small towns where Ukrainian war escapees are arriving and staying.

-Under open grant competitions, “Support for Ukraine” will provide funding for projects in such areas as: providing Ukrainian children and youth with education and care during their stay in Poland, and aiding those staying in Ukraine; delivering legal, civic, professional, psychological aid to Ukrainian refugees in Poland, along with assistance in accessing public services; counteracting any acts of discrimination and hostility against Ukrainian refugees in Poland, fighting disinformation, and providing reliable information about the Ukrainian refugee community in Poland and the situation in Ukraine.
+Under open grant competitions, “Support for Ukraine” provides funding for projects which, among others, provide Ukrainian children and youth with education and care during their stay in Poland, and support those staying in Ukraine; deliver legal, civic, professional, psychological aid to Ukrainian refugees in Poland, along with assistance in accessing public services; prevent any potential acts of discrimination and hostility against Ukrainian refugees in Poland, counteract disinformation, and provide reliable information about the Ukrainian refugee community in Poland and the situation in Ukraine.

-The June 2022 grant competition for long-term projects attracted 246 applications.
-The Competition Committee chose 33 projects, which are being implemented in 14 Polish provinces, and 8 in Ukraine.
-Among others, these projects provide Polish language courses, psychological assistance to refugees in Poland and IDPs in Ukraine, professional support for disabled IDPs, and preparing intercultural assistants at Polish schools.
+The second program pathway focuses on supporting long-term projects.
+In June 2022, 246 projects were submitted to the competition for long-term actions.
+The Grant Committee selected 33 projects, which are currently being implemented in 14 Polish voivodeships, whilst eight projects are being run in Ukraine.
+Project actions will continue until July 2023 and will cover, among others, Polish language teaching, psychological aid for refugees staying in Poland and IDPs in Ukraine, career support for disabled IDPs, and preparing intercultural assistants at Polish schools.